mnvr/mars/tty.md

 root      2504     1  0 08:53 ?
 00:00:00 /sbin/getty -L 0 ttyAMA0 vt100
 ```

+Usually, these ttys can be switched to by using `Ctrl-Alt-1`, `Ctrl-Alt-2` etc.

 ### pty

 pty is a user space terminal (they're all pseudo, the ttys too, but these are